firstbatchxyz/dria-blog/docs/factory/simple.md

 ---
 categories:
 - Workflows
-description: Single `Simple` task generates text from prompts using models like `GEMMA2_9B_FP16`.
+description: Simple is a Singleton task that generates text based on prompts using the GEMMA2_9B_FP16 model.
-  Learn to implement it in Python!
 tags:
 - text generation
-- Python
+- singleton task
-- GEMMA2
+- GEMMA2 model
-- AI
+- AI prompts
 - asyncio
 ---